 And then there are bells and whistles which kind of complicates the above two models.
 I will build a simple revenue model minus the bells and whistles 😊.

-Assuming the website generates the right amount of traffic in 6 months and you are ready to start with revenue generation.
+Assuming the website generates the right amount of traffic in 6 months and is ready to start with revenue generation.